This page provides important recommendations for production deployments of CockroachDB.

 Under-provisioning storage leads to node crashes when the disks fill up.
 Once this has happened, it is difficult to recover from.
 To prevent your disks from filling up, provision enough storage for your workload, monitor your disk usage, and use a ballast file.
 For more information, see capacity planning issues and storage issues.

-For instructions on how to free up disk space as quickly as possible after deleting data, see How can I free up disk space quickly?
+For instructions on how to free up disk space as quickly as possible after dropping a table, see How can I free up disk space that was used by a dropped table?

 Disk I/O